A fast stochastic interacting particle-field method for 3D parabolic parabolic Chemotaxis systems: numerical algorithms and error analysis: Numerical experiments

-The computational framework combines fourth-order particle-to-grid and second-order grid-to-particle interpolations, with time integration performed at fixed step \(\tau = 5 \times 10^{-4}\) up to final time \(T = 1.0\), totaling \( N_T = 2000 \) steps.
+The computational framework combines fourth-order particle-to-grid and second-order grid-to-particle interpolations, with time integration performed at a fixed time step \(\tau = 5 \times 10^{-4}\) up to final time \(T = 1.0\), totaling \( N_T = 2000 \) steps.
 The particle distributions at the final time corresponding to different initial masses are shown in Figure \ref{fig:3d_blowup}.

-Figure \ref{fig:3d_blowup} indicates a critical mass threshold between \(M_0 = 48.0\) and \(M_0 = 49.0\), consistent with the results of finite-difference solutions of the spherically symmetric 1D problem.
+Figure \ref{fig:3d_blowup} indicates a critical mass threshold between \(M_0 = 48.0\) and \(M_0 = 49.0\), consistent with the results of finite-difference solutions to the spherically symmetric 1D problem.

 The original SIPF method \cite{SIPF1} demonstrates that while blow-up occurs, the computed $\|\hat{c}\|_\infty$ grows with the truncation frequency $H_0$.
-Figure~\ref{fig:ratio_plots} shows this indicator for 2D and 3D cases, confirming critical masses consistent with particle distributions in Figures \ref{fig:2d_elliptic} and \ref{fig:3d_blowup}.
+Figure~\ref{fig:ratio_plots} shows this indicator for 2D and 3D cases, confirming critical masses consistent with those derived from particle distributions in Figures \ref{fig:2d_elliptic} and \ref{fig:3d_blowup}.

-\subsection{Blowup Dynamics in Tetrahedral Configuration}
+\subsection{Blowup dynamics in tetrahedral configuration}

 We investigate singularity formation using a non-radially symmetric initial configuration: four uniform density balls centered at the vertices of a regular tetrahedron (Fig.~\ref{fig:tetra_initial}).
 Each ball has mass $\frac{M_0}{4}$, radius $\frac{1}{2}$ and centers at: